imanshirani/SceneLinter-Pro/COOKBOOK.md

 ---

-## Complete Example: Checking TurboSmooth Iterations
+## Complete Example: Checking All Geometry Visible to Camera

-Let's create a rule to ensure no object has a TurboSmooth modifier with more than 3 iterations.
+Let's create a rule to ensure that all geometries are Visible to the Camera.

 1. Click **Add New**.
 2. Fill in the fields: